Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 The above two definitions check whether the current operands type matches the type represented by the IntRegOperand class.
-After that, it generates CPP statements which allow accesses to the operands.
+After that, it generates CPP statements which allow accesses to the operands and returns the string.

 ## Populating proper operand class instances
 We now understand GEM5 utilizes various types of operand classes